 As I reach for the portafilter to put it into the grind outlet, I am struck by how solid and heavy duty the portafilter is.
-No I don’t mean I’m “struck with it” literally, I reckon that would hurt!
+No I don’t mean I’m “struck with it” literally, I reckon that would hurt!.
 It just feels like a heavy, solid and expensive bit of equipment.
-OK it’s not a cheap espresso machine, so you may say “it should be all amazing quality stuff for £1500”, but don’t forget that some of the commercial espresso machines can set you back ten grand or more – and the Barista Express machine is a third of the cost; from what I can ascertain all of the bits & bobs such as the portafilter are of the same high quality.
+OK it’s not a cheap espresso machine, so you may say “it should be all amazing quality stuff for £1500”, but don’t forget that this is actually not that expensive when compared to some of the prosumer machines, and that this includes the grinder.

 This morning I was tired, I didn’t want to get out of bed.
-I was craving an espresso, and the espresso I made with very little thought, really hit the mark!
+I was craving an espresso, and the espresso I made with very little thought, really hit the mark.
 After getting ready, showered, encouraging the kids to get ready (which mainly involves continually trying to wake our son up, our daughter is usually awake early, she’s definitely her mothers daughter, our son takes after me!)
-I made myself a long black, with some steamed milk, I’m not sure what you’d call it, maybe a flat white – ish, whatever it was, it tasted incredible.
+I made myself a long black, it tasted incredible – with little help from me.

 At day two, I think I’m on my way to being properly “dialed in” with this particular bean, in that the grind coarseness for the beans I’m using now is about right, I’m very happy with the way the espresso tastes, but I think It’s still under extracting slightly, so I’ll continue to experiment tomorrow.
 For me at the moment, where I need to practice more than anything is with the milk texturing, it tastes fantastic, but it doesn’t quite look how I’d like it to.